-Other projects with TAC emissions include cutting grinding, and sanding operations, aggregate crushing/screening operations, natural gas fired boiler, and two nitric acid dip cleaning operations.
-These projects were deemed low priority, and therefore do not pose significant health risks to surrounding communities.
+Other projects with TAC emissions include aggregate crushing/screening operations, concrete batching operations, natural gas fired boiler, and a modification to fumigation products handling operation.
+These projects were deemed low priority, and therefore do not pose significant health risks to the surrounding communities at large.